Skip to main content

 Similar value (VALUE_FUZZY)

 The attributes “Invoice Reference”, “Document Date”, and “Vendor Name” match exactly in both of the invoices being compared.
 The attribute “Invoice Value” is a fuzzy match.
-Here's how the fuzzy match is determined:
+To determine a fuzzy match, the app makes the following checks independently of each other, and declares a match if any one of the checks discovers it:

 Invoice A